erikvanmechelen/wind/manuscript/barbosa.md

 This message finds you at a tumultuous time.
 The Great Powers are consolidating their positions.
 Units, fleets and armies, are gathering at their borders, preparing for possible armed conflict.

-While I may be a lowly plebeian, I have eavesdropped on diplomats in my travels from the corners of cafes and from balconies above private courtyards.
+While I may be a lowly plebeian, I have eavesdropped on diplomats in my travels from the corners of cafés and from balconies above private courtyards.
 From speculation on information gathered in this fashion I have grown relatively rich.
 And in a world, mind you, where the future is difficult to predict!

 ...